OrkhanHuseynli/service_template_golang/README.md

 our example code that we have just built and the second is a simple service that curls this API.

+By default Compose sets up a single network for your app.
+Each container for a service joins the default network and is both reachable by other containers on that network, and <b> discoverable by them at a hostname identical to the container name.</b>

-To avoid conflicts when starting a stack, we can pass -p projectname to the docker-compose up command; this will prefix the name of any of our containers with the specified project name.
+To avoid conflicts when starting a stack, we can pass `-p projectname` to the docker-compose up command; this will prefix the name of any of our containers with the specified project name.

+To start all services defined in `docker-compose.yaml` file, run: <br/>
+ `docker-compose up`

+To stop containers and removes containers, networks, volumes, and images created by up, run: <br/>
+`docker-compose down`

-To remove any stopped container that you have started with dockercompose, we can use the particular compose command rm and pass the -v argument to remove any associated volumes: <br/>
+Also, to remove any stopped container that you have started with dockercompose, we can use the particular compose command rm and pass the -v argument to remove any associated volumes: <br/>
 `docker-compose rm -v`